Print

 No reviews

-Tartiflette is a classic French dish of tender potatoes and crispy bacon that are baked together with a creamy melty cheese.
-It’s a wonderfully comforting dish for a cold winter’s night.
+Tartiflette is a classic French dish of tender potatoes and crispy bacon baked with creamy, melty cheese.
+It’s wonderfully comforting on a cold winter’s night.

 Ingredients